init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 ## Installation process
 1. Build the USB Installer disk.
 Read the [Vanilla](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/building-the-usb-installer) guide
-    - Note that all guides seem to recommend a 16Gb USB drive (some even 32Gb), I used 8Gb with no problems.
+    - Note that all guides seem to recommend a 16Gb USB drive (some even 32Gb!), I used 8Gb with no problems.
 FYI the Mojave install image is 5.7Gb on the USB drive.
-A USB3 flash disk will speed things up
+A USB3 drive will speed things up enormously
     - Create the installer `sudo "/Applications/Install macOS Mojave.app/Contents/Resources/createinstallmedia" --volume /Volumes/USB`
 2. Install Clover to USB Installer.
 Read the [Vanilla](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/clover-setup) guide
 3. Clone this repo and copy the Clover files onto your USB Installer.
 E.g.: